 The Journal of Philosophy of Disability

-The Journal of Philosophy of Disability (JPD) will be be published by the Philosophy Documentation Center on an open access basis with support from Georgetown University.
-It will examine questions of disability, broadly construed, and will feature peer-reviewed articles, review essays, critical responses, and commentaries.
+The Journal of Philosophy of Disability (JPD) is published by the Philosophy Documentation Center on an open access basis with support from Georgetown University.
+It examines questions of disability, broadly construed, and will feature peer-reviewed articles, review essays, critical responses, and commentaries.
 The editors welcome scholarship from all philosophical perspectives, including analytic, continental, and pragmatist traditions, non-Western traditions, the history of philosophy, empirically informed philosophy, and any other tradition, discipline, or field that substantively engages research in philosophy of disability.
 Questions pertaining to disability are explored in a wide range of areas, including social and political philosophy, phenomenology, normative and applied ethics, metaphysics, philosophy of law, philosophy of medicine, feminist philosophy, epistemology, and queer philosophy, among others.
-The journal will publish original contributions from these and other areas.
+The journal publishes original contributions from these and other areas.

 The JPD is the official journal of the Society for Philosophy and Disability.